-Promoting good governance, Mauritz helps nations accross the world to develop Responsible Quantum Technology and Innovation strategies.
+Promoting good governance, Mauritz helps nations across the world to develop Responsible Quantum Technology and Innovation strategies.
 Over the past years, he provided policy recommendations to the European Commission during the codification of the Artificial Intelligence Act, the Data Governance Act and the Data Act, and delivered copyright expertise to the European Parliament during the EU Copyright Directive legislative process.
-Mauritz held IP law, music law and technology law guest teaching and lecturing positions at University of Strasbourg (CEIPI), Leiden University, Utrecht University, Maastricht University, the Royal Conservatoire The Hague, and Copenhagen University (CeBIL), and provided postdoc legal training to Supreme Court justices, lawyers and legal professionals at Radboud University.
+At the other side of the Atlantic, Mauritz advised US Senators about Regulating Artificial Intelligence, and Regulating Quantum Technology.
+Mauritz was a Visiting Quantum & Law Scholar at the Stanford Program in Law, Science and Technology in 2022, and held IP law, music law and technology law guest teaching and lecturing positions at University of Strasbourg (CEIPI), Leiden University, Utrecht University, Maastricht University, Maastricht Music Academy, the Royal Conservatoire The Hague, and Copenhagen University (CeBIL), and provided postdoc legal training to Supreme Court justices, lawyers and legal professionals at Radboud University.

 His present cross-disciplinary, comparative research focuses on Responsible Quantum Technology, quantum-ELSPI, human-centered AI, quantum-classical synergies such as quantum/AI hybrids, sustainable exponential innovation policy pluralism, and the interface between IP, antitrust law, distributive justice and national security strategy.
-In his free time Mauritz enjoys tennis, swimming, yachting, long walks on the beach, and performing classical & electronic music.
-Mauritz has been a Stanford Fellow since 2019, and a Visiting Scholar since 2022.
+Mauritz owns a boutique nu skool electronica record label named The Ambient Society, and composed and produced over 700 avant garde, futuretronic songs (latest album: U.F.O.) together with vocalists from around the globe.
+In his free time Mauritz enjoys tennis, swimming, yachting, and performing classical music.